 When planning your inventory counts, figure out how you’re going to deal with things that are in limbo.
 These could include merchandise in transit — such as outstanding orders from suppliers or products that have been returned.
 Ideally, these items should be processed and dealt with before performing the count to avoid any confusion later on.

 Ditto for faulty products.
 If you encounter damaged items before the count takes place, deal with them early on.

 See to it that your team is familiar with all of the steps you took above.
 If you created a map, show it to them and ensure they know where people are assigned.

 Did you change the position of certain items or re-labeled boxes and sections?
 Tell them—or better yet, show them.
 Take a walk with them on the sales floor or stock room so they can familiarize themselves with everything.
 This will make the task of actually counting and reconciling much easier.

 9. Prepare food and drinks for your staff

 Water, sodas, and a few boxes of pizza will go a long way in keeping your employees happy and efficient.
 Physically counting inventory is a tedious process, so you want your team to stay on top of their game.
 Keeping them well-fed and watered helps them do just that.

-Finished counting and reconciling your inventory?
-Be sure to generate reports, so you can analyze the data and see what you can do to improve your business.
+Pull up inventory reports – Doing so will enable you to analyze the data and see what you can do to improve your business.